(Note: this thread is currently being revised. Additional information will be added as soon as possible!)

 After removing the dead/decaying pupae out of your parasitic queen’s setup, feed your queen some honey or your preferred carbohydrate.
 This way, she will have enough energy for when the host workers are introduced and she won’t be hungry, (which also means there will be a lower chance of her killing the host workers for food).

-Finally, collect around four callows and introduce them to your queen.
+Finally, collect around 1-4 callows and introduce them to your queen.
 Monitoring their interactions at this stage is very crucial.
 Since the workers are callows, I don’t think you should be really worried about the queen getting killed, I would be more worried about the latter.
 The reason I suggested only introducing 4-7 of them at first is for your queen's safety as well.
 As a general rule, ants in a group are more likely to attack something then if they are alone.
+Introducing a small amount of workers also makes it easier to intervene if necessary.
 If all goes as planned, the queen will accept the host workers and you will have yourself a parasitic colony!
 If she has accepted the host workers, you can gradually add in more and more pupae so your host workforce will grow.

 Formica pratensis Queen with Host Workers, By Lusatica